 Human mind works in a funny way, its basic nature is that of rebellion and the more you try to tame it, the more it gets out of control.
-Try keeping it fixed at a particular spot for a few minutes and you will understand the point am trying to make here at an experiential level.
-There are so many times wherein i have just wanted to be quiet, silent in all 3: physical, mental and spiritual planes.
-By being quiet, I don’t mean draining my mind of all thoughts, for that stage is way high up in one’s spiritual journey.
+Try keeping it fixed at a particular spot for a few minutes and you can experience its nature yourself.
+There are many times wherein I have simply wanted to be silent.
+By being silent, I don’t mean draining my mind of all thoughts, for that stage is way high up in one’s spiritual journey.
 I simply mean being equanimous towards the thoughts/emotions that cross my mind, simply being a observer and not reacting.
-However, this seemingly simple thing of being still is so tough to get in action.
+However, this seemingly simple thing of being still is incredibly tough to get in action.

 Secondly, unlike the tree where the number of crows who come and go is limited, our mind is almost at every moment buzzing with a new idea.
 To understand it better, visualize a crow coming to sit on a branch as soon as another one leaves.
 Just as the branch would never be still for its always buzzing with crows, so is our mind ever occupied as new thoughts/ideas keep striking across it every moment.
 No wonder, we find it so tough to focus our attention and energy on one idea and make it our life for each moment we are providing fodder to our mind in form of a new idea or a new reaction.